 Whitewater fun on the Hiwassee & Ocoee Rivers

-The Hiwassee/Ocoee Scenic River State Park manages river recreation access points on both rivers, freeing up the Forest Service to focus on other tasks.
-The park office and visitor center is located on the north side of the Hiwassee River, next door to the park’s Gee Creek Campground.
-The campground features 47 primitive tent sites, group sites, river access, and a 1-mile hiking trail.
+The Hiwassee/Ocoee Scenic River State Park manages river recreation access points on both rivers.
+The park’s office and visitor center is located at Gee Creek Campground in Delano, Tenn., which features primitive tent sites, group sites, river access and a 1-mile hiking trail.
 Forest Service trails for hiking and horseback riding can be accessed across the road from the visitor center.

-In addition to the Gee Creek Campground area, the state park manages the river access site just upstream from the Webb Brothers’ Store at Reliance.
-This is a take out point for paddlers who put in at the Appalachia Powerhouse 5.4 miles upstream.
-The Gee Creek Campground is 4.9 miles downstream from Reliance.
+The state park also manages river access at a take-out point in Reliance, Tenn., for paddlers who put in at the Appalachia Powerhouse 5.4 miles upstream.

-Besides river oriented recreation, the Hiwassee/Ocoee State Park is home to the nearby Nancy Ward gravesite, and in the yard of the park office, the Fort Marr Blockhouse.
-It was originally built at another location in 1814 as part of the War of 1812, then used in the Cherokee Removal of 1838.
+Hiwassee/Ocoee State Park is also home to the historic Fort Marr Blockhouse, which was built as part of the War of 1812 and was also used during the Cherokee Removal of 1838.

-A few miles to the south lies the Ocoee River, probably the Southeast’s most popular whitewater destination, hosting over 250,000 paddlers a year.
-A study a few years ago determined that recreation on the Ocoee contributes $43 million annually to the economy within 60 miles of the river.
+A few miles to the south lies the Ocoee River, the Southeast’s most popular whitewater destination, hosting over 250,000 paddlers a year.
+A recent study determined that recreation on the Ocoee River contributes $43 million annually to the economy within 60 miles of the river.

 The scenic 1,900-acre Parksville Lake, also known as Lake Ocoee, offers a variety of recreational opportunities, including water skiing, jet skiing, pontoon boating, fishing, two public swimming areas, and more.
 Just upstream from the lake, a 2-mile section of the river before reaching rapids provides good flatwater paddling.